SunnyTseng/Birds-Canada-ARU-east/README.md

 ## Output format

+- All the BirdNET output files can be found [HERE](./data/cleaned), and the processing schedule section includes details for individual ARU sites.

-- One excel file will be produced for each site, each ARU, with the following naming rule: `site_location_aruid.csv`
+- One excel file was produced for each site, each ARU, with the following naming rule: `site_location_aruid.csv`

 - Each row of the data frame represents single BirdNET detection